 And when I say federal election, I mean the one here in Canada.
 Despite the relentless media presence of Don Trump and the Sixteen Fifteen Fourteen Dwarfs, the federal election in the ever-more-befuddling US of A is still 14 months away.
 FOURTEEN!
 That alone is enough to induce dry-heaving.
 Nope, what I’m here to talk about is the Canadian Federal Election, our 42nd, for those who are counting.
 It, thank god, is only 4 weeks away.

-I Hate Politicians
+I Despise Politicians

 I find elections to be unpleasant things.
 Not because I’m anti-democracy by any means, so please, refrain from climbing that soapbox and waving your flag.
 I’m all for voting and majority wins (ha, as if that ever happens) and the will of the people.
 It’s just that, like so many human creations, the concept of democracy is grievously crippled by the custodians of democracy.
 And there are no institutional custodians as crippling as politicians.